pirsch-analytics/blog/ab-testing.md

 This is what we would like to do:

-1. Randomly select the variants for the link order and form headline
+1. Randomly select the variants for the link order and headline.
-2. Store this information for the session, so that we only set it up once for the visitor
+2. Store this information for the session so that we only set it up once for the visitor.
-3. Send an event to Pirsch, so that we can analyze what was displayed during the session
+3. Send an event to Pirsch so that we can analyze what was displayed during the session.
-4. Always display the same variants during a session
+4. Always display the same variants during a session.

 A simple approach to this is to create a cookie with the variants we would like to display.
-The cookie only needs to stay valid for up to 24 hours (maximum session life time in Pirsch) and we can check on each page view which variants to display.
-If it does not exist yet, we create a new one.
+The cookie only needs to stay valid for up to 24 hours (the maximum session life time in Pirsch) and we can check on each page view which variants to display.
+If it does not exist yet, we create it.

 We change our middleware to include the setup and cookie extraction.